jina-ai/finetuner/docs/tasks/text-to-text.md

 ```python
 artifact = run.save_artifact('bert-model')
 ```
-That's it!
-Now you have a fine-tuned model which is ready to be {ref}`integrated with the Jina ecosystem <integrate-with-jina>`.

 ## Inference

-Now you saved the `artifact` into your host machine, let's start to use fine-tuned model to encode a new `Document`.
+Now you saved the `artifact` into your host machine, let's use fine-tuned model to encode a new `Document`.

 ```python
 import finetuner